Guided tour of the Teide Observatory especially for families

 The TO does not have medical assistance within its facilities.

 Bear in mind that the closest hospital is approximately one and a half hours away by car.

-If you show symptoms of dizziness, nausea, shortness of breath, ringing in your ears, plugged ears or headache during your visit, please let your guide know immediately.
+If you show symptoms of dizziness, nausea, shortness of breath, ringing in your ears, plugged ears or headache during your visit, please, immediately inform your guide.

 - Protect yourself from the sun.
 It’s recommended that you use hats, sunglasses and sunscreen.